carterdossias/StockPricePrediction-FullStack/README.md

 ---

 ## Database Setup
-1. **MySQL Server**: A MySQL database is hosted on a homelab server (hosted by @NoahMalewicki).
+1. **MySQL Server**: A MySQL database is hosted on a homelab linux server.
-2. **Stock Data Tables**: Each ticker has its own table named `<TICKER>_data` with columns:
+2. **Stock Data Tables**: Each ticker has its own tables named `<TICKER>_data` `<TICKER>_news` with columns:
    - `date` (DATE, Primary Key)
    - `open`, `high`, `low`, `close` (FLOAT)
    - `volume` (BIGINT)
-   - (Optional) `sentiment` (FLOAT) for daily sentiment scores.
+   - `sentiment` (FLOAT) for daily sentiment scores.
+   - and many more
 3. **Data Import Scripts**:
    - `ticker_import.py` fetches historical data from Yahoo Finance (`yfinance`) and imports it into `<TICKER>_data`.
+It also grabs news from Finnhub with an API key defined privately and inserts news into `<TICKER>_news`
    - `app.py` includes an admin route `/admin/import_ticker` to trigger this script via the web interface.

 ---

 ## Sentiment Analysis
 We use Python scripts to:
-- Pull news articles from the Finnhub API (or other providers).
+- Pull news articles from the Finnhub API.
 - Summarize or extract the relevant text.
+- Fine tune Finbert's model on thousands of labeled data
-- Apply a sentiment model (e.g., a pretrained Transformer or logistic regression) to generate a daily sentiment score for each article.
+- Apply my fine tuned sentiment model to generate a daily sentiment score for each article.
-- Aggregate sentiment scores into a single daily value (averaging or summation) and store it in the database.
+- Aggregate sentiment scores into a single daily value (summation) and store it in the database.

 ---